karbachinsky/secret_santa_roulette/README.md

 ### How to build?
 1. Download project from github.
-2. To build the utility you have to check whether cmake and boost library are installed.
+2. To build the utility you have to check whether *cmake* and *boost* library are installed.
-   (Correct CMakeLists.txt if your boost library is not in default /usr/local/boost/ and don't forget to build boost.filesystem library).
+   (Correct *CMakeLists.txt* if your boost library is not in default */usr/local/boost/* and don't forget to build *boost.filesystem* library).
-2. Go to the project directory and run cmake.
+2. Go to the project directory and run *cmake*.
-3. Run make
+3. Run *make*.

 ```sh
 $ cmake .
 $ make
 ```
 ### How to run?
 1. Construct friends file.
-You can see pattern in etc/users.pattern (Don't forget to sign correct emails).
+You can see pattern in *etc/users.pattern* (Don't forget to sign correct emails).
-2. Run ./newyear_roulette <PATH_TO_USERS_FILE>.
+2. Run *./newyear_roulette <PATH_TO_USERS_FILE>*.
 ```sh
 ./newyear_roulette ./etc/users.pattern
 ```
-3. Checkout output and look for just created users/ directory with pretty email files for each user.
+3. Checkout output and look for just created *users/* directory with pretty email files for each user.
-4. Now you can send emails by hand or using utility etc/send_mails.sh.
-Just run this script specifying users/ directory like this:
+4. Now you can send emails by hand or using utility *etc/send_mails.sh*.
+Just run this script specifying *users/* directory like this:
 ```sh
 ./etc/send_mails.sh users/
 ```